JaiFred/phase-3-sinatra-react-project/README.md

 - Collections:
   - has_many :watches
   - has_many :companies, through: :watches

 ### Goals
 - Setup Relationships between Watches, Collections and Companies
+- Filter function
-- Create watch for company (and collection?)
+- Create a new watch
+- Delete a watch
+- Update watch information
+- Create a Collection

 ## Front End